ssbajracharya/AWS-SAA-C02-Course/README.md

 Default for boot volumes and should be the default for data volumes.
 Can only be attached to one EC2 instance at a time.

+**gp3**

+SSD based but removes the credit bucket architecture of **gp2** for something much simpler.
+Every **gp3** volume regardless of size starts with standard 3000 IOPS (i.e. 3000 16kb opeations per second) and can transfer 125 MiB/s. gp3 cheaper than gp2.
+Can also pay extra cost for up to 16,000 IOPS or 1,000 MiB/s

 #### 1.6.5.2.
 Provisioned IOPS SSD (io1)